+- developing a risk management plan for business in Asia, which includes:

+- a detailed stakeholder analysis

+- explanation of the risk context

+- critical success factors

-- developing a risk management plan for business in Asia, which includes a detailed stakeholder analysis, explanation of the risk context, critical success factors, identified and analysed risks and treatments for prioritised risks - knowledge of relevant legislation and codes of practice pertaining to countryspecific employment in Asia.
+- identified and analysed risks

+- treatments for prioritised risks

+- knowledge of relevant legislation and codes of practice pertaining to country-specific employment in Asia.

-Assessment of performance requirements in this unit should be undertaken within the context of Asian business capability.
+Assessment of performance requirements in this unit should be undertaken within the context of Asian business capability in an actual or simulated environment.